ianhellstrom/rtfd/source/plsql/index.rst

 If the embedded SQL statements contain any PL/SQL function calls, the SQL engine lets the PL/SQL engine take over to complete the calls in case the function result cache does not have the desired data.
 Once the SQL compiler is done, it hands the execution plan over to the SQL engine to fulfil the request.
 Meanwhile the :term:`PVM` interprets the PL/SQL bytecode and, once the SQL engine has come up with the results, returns the status (success/failure) to the client session.

+Whenever an identifier cannot be resolved by the SQL engine, it escapes, and the PL/SQL engine tries its best to resolve the situation.
+It first checks the current PL/SQL unit, then the schema, and if that does not yield success, it eventually generates a compilation error.

 The `PL/SQL compilation` itself proceeds as follows: